 Linda was selected as the co-host for the fast-paced, montage presentation of the Sign Language television series, “On the Other Hand”.
 This was a collaborative production between the State Department of Education and SCETV.
 This American Sign Language series that was shown in most states which was designed to instruct, inform, and entertain.
 South Carolina also used the series to teach/train and re-certify educators across the state in the use of Sign Language, deaf culture, and deaf education.
 She facilitated the state re-certification Sign Language Course for educators in the low country for fourteen years.
 Linda has proudly worked with Carter Hears! since 2015.

 Kandice Hunt is a triple certified teacher of the deaf/hard of hearing and the Head of Operations for Carter Hears!.
 Her passion for the deaf began with her older brother who is profoundly deaf.
 She graduated from Converse College in 2010.
-In November, 2018, Kandice graduated from the American College of Education with a Master’s in Education in Educational Leadership.
+In November 2018, Kandice graduated from the American College of Education with a Master’s in Education in Educational Leadership.
 Prior to working with Carter Hears, she worked for a public school district for six years, designed a hub program for students in need of intensive language instruction, and designed a sign language facilitator position.
-She has ten years of experience teaching deaf and hard of hearing students in pre-school through high school.
+She has years of experience teaching deaf and hard of hearing students in pre-school through high school.

 Kandice has a passion for early language development, supporting parents, and creating change.
 She especially enjoys watching her students grow in success over the years.
 She is fluent in sign language and is experienced in working with students who communicate through listening and speaking, multiple modalities, and American Sign Language.
 She also has extensive training in and works with various hearing technologies—hearing aids, cochlear implants, and FM systems.

-Kandice currently resides in Aiken, SC with her husband and family
+Kandice currently resides in Lexington, SC with her husband and family.

 Ann Lyles, MSP CCC-SLP is a licensed Speech-Language Pathologist based in Charleston, SC.
 Ann has had experience working with DHH children with goals of listening and spoken language in the natural environment, clinical, hospital and telepractice settings.
 She is currently pursuing her Listening and Spoken Language certification.